The multiplier spectrum morphism is generically injective: Generic injectivity of the multiplier spectrum morphism

 We continue the proof of Theorem \ref{main}.
-By Lemma \ref{curve} (3), there are infinitely many $t\in V$ such that $f_t$ is a hyperbolic PCF map of disjoint type.
+By Lemma \ref{curve} (3), there are infinitely many $t\in V(\C)$ such that $f_t$ is a hyperbolic PCF map of disjoint type.
 By (\ref{equequmul}), $f_t$ and $g_t$ have the same multiplier spectrum, hence by Lemma \ref{multiplier}, for such $t$, $g_t$ is also a hyperbolic PCF map of disjoint type.
-By Theorem \ref{DAO}, after shrinking $V$, $f_t$ and $g_t$ are intertwined for every $t\in V$.
-Since (\ref{31}) holds and $f_t$ and $g_t$ are intertwined for every $t\in V$, by Theorem \ref{intertwined}, $\Psi_f(t)=\Psi_g(t)$ for every $t\in V$.
+By Theorem \ref{DAO}, after shrinking $V$, $f_t$ and $g_t$ are intertwined for every $t\in V(\C)$.
+Since (\ref{31}) holds and $f_t$ and $g_t$ are intertwined for all but finitely many $t\in V(\C)$, by Theorem \ref{intertwined}, $\Psi_f(t)=\Psi_g(t)$ for all but finitely many $t\in V(\C)$.
 This contradicts (\ref{equnotconj}).
 We then conclude the proof. \endproof